"John Knox, on his death-bed in 1572, asked his wife to read to him John 17, 'where', he said, 'I cast my first anchor.'" (Bruce)

 “I have manifested Your name to the men whom You have given Me out of the world.
 They were Yours, You gave them to Me, and they have kept Your word.
 Now they have known that all things which You have given Me are from You.
 For I have given to them the words which You have given Me; and they have received them, and have known surely that I came forth from You; and they have believed that You sent Me.”

-b.
-I have manifested Your name to the men: Jesus did not simply teach about the name (character) of God, He manifested (displayed) that character.
+a.
+I have manifested Your name to the men whom You have given Me: Jesus thought about the three or so years of ministry and teaching with His chosen disciples, and summarized it with this phrase.
+It indicates that Jesus did not simply teach about the name (character) of God, He manifested (displayed) that character.

-d.
-They have known surely that I came forth from You: They may not understand everything, but they believe in the Divine origin of Jesus and His teaching.
+f.
+They have known surely that I came forth from You: The disciples obviously did not understand everything about Jesus and His work, but at this point they were convinced of Divine origin of Jesus and His teaching.